[title]

 14. Only bring what you need

 Whenever possible, leave the heavy stuff such as laptop at your office.
 Don’t bring excessive stuff that will only weigh you down and make your ride a lot less enjoyable, it’s only cool to haul massive amount of stuff if you’re a messenger, and you’re not.
+Check out our collection of bags, and pick one that fits your riding style the most.

 Lastly and most importantly, enjoy your ride, we believe that even in the worst of places, the joy of riding still outweigh whatever drawback the environment throws at you.
 If you have any additional tips, feel free to share them in the comments below!